conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 #### Read and transform the input data

-Now we have our interpreter ready to feed it with some data and run the inference, but first we have to adapt our data to the input accepted by the model.
-In this case, if we check the [documentation](https://tfhub.dev/google/lite-model/movenet/singlepose/lightning/tflite/float16/4) for this specific model we can see that the input must be in the form of "an uint8 tensor of shape: 192x192x3.
+Now we have our interpreter ready to feed it with some data and run the inference, but first, we have to adapt our data to the input accepted by the model.
+In this case, if we check the [documentation](https://tfhub.dev/google/lite-model/movenet/singlepose/lightning/tflite/float16/4) for this specific model, we can see that the input must be in the form of "an uint8 tensor of shape: 192x192x3.
 Channels order: RGB with values in [0, 255]".

-Although not necessary, we could access the input tensor from the interpreter to confirm the tensor input size that in this case is `[1,192,192,3]`.
-The first element is the batch size, that is 1 as we are only using one image as the input of the model.
+Although not necessary, we could access the input tensor from the interpreter to confirm the tensor input size, which in this case is `[1,192,192,3]`.
+The first element is the batch size, which is 1 as we are only using one image as the input of the model.

 {% highlight cpp %}
 auto input = interpreter->inputs()[0];